Thun Tankers orders series of five 17,500 dwt IMO II tankers

 Furetank Rederi AB, Thun Tankers and Rederi AB Älvtank have previously ordered a total of six 16,300 dwt high quality intermediate tankers with LNG propulsion.
 These vessels, that currently are under construction, are being built at the same yard as the now contracted vessels.

 “Thun Tankers’ new vessels will further improve the Gothia Tanker Alliance customer offering as well as our position as a provider of safe and efficient refined products transportation”.

 -Lars Höglund, Managing director, Furetank

-With this new contracting, the Erik Thun Group has a total of eleven new-buildings on order.
-In addition to five intermediate tankers, Thun has contracted four 8,000 dwt coastal tankers at Sheepswerf Ferus Smit in the Netherlands with delivery in 2018-2021.
+With this new contracting, the Erik Thun Group has a total of twelve new-buildings on order.
+In addition to six intermediate tankers, Thun has contracted four 8,000 dwt coastal tankers at Sheepswerf Ferus Smit in the Netherlands with delivery in 2018-2021.
 Thun are also building two ice classed dry cargo ships at the same yard with delivery later this year.

 ”With the investments in intermediate tankers we do not only deepen our good co-operation further with the partners in the Gothia Tanker Alliance, together with our smaller coastal tankers we can also widen our joint offering towards our customers”